electroglyph/atheriz_cs/README.md

+> **⚠️ WORK IN PROGRESS — EXPERIMENT: this project is still a work in progress and an experiment, and everything here is 100% clanker generated.**

 # AtheriZ — C# Port

 C# port of `atheriz` (Python MUD server, v0.9.0) on **.NET 10** (C# 14, `net10.0`).
 Core engine is in `src/Atheriz.Core`, the server in `src/Atheriz.Server`, and game templates in `src/Atheriz.GameTemplate`.
 The webclient (terminal + drawing editor) is included.